yungyuc/ynote/nsd/10cpppy/cpppy.rst

 It is possible to use Python C API along with pybind11_ and we will see how to do it.
 Please keep in mind that the examples here omit a lot of error checking code that is necessary for a system to run correctly.
-When you need to use the C API, consult the manual: :doc:`python:c-api/index`.
+Consult the manual (:doc:`python:c-api/index`) when you need to use the C API.

-When importing ``pybind11/pybind11.h``, we don't need to import ``Python.h``, becuase the former does it for us.
+When importing ``pybind11/pybind11.h``, we don't need to import ``Python.h``, because the former does it for us.
 But please note that ``pybind11/pybind11.h`` or ``Python.h`` should be included before every other inclusion.
+The example code in the C++ side is:

 .. code-block:: cpp